error-wtf/CALCULATION_OF_NUMBER_PI/README.md

 - pi_calculator.exe at short digits works best for C++ but has errors too because it has no floating aritmetics - memory management should been done similar
 - pi-win-output-error.exe how it could be made if it then would not have memory errors and therefor cant create output
 - pi-win.exe maybe you have luck to have an output
-- -> just use calculation of number pi - c++.bat for C++ and rely to the Version of Copyright (c) 2009-2010 Fabrice Bellard
+- -> just use "calculation of number pi - c++.bat" for C++ and rely to the Version of Copyright (c) 2009-2010 Fabrice Bellard
 - -> i only managed it inside python up to 1.000.000 digits -> so my math is correct -> but as mentioned in the paper -> its not so easy as said -> in C++ I failed (especialy at longer digits)
 - -> i had once a working version on my own made with C++ -> but that was year 1997 -> data is lost